 6. Small Wind Economic Model (downloadable Excel)

-This Excel template is a wind model that allows you to estimate the performance and economics of potential distributed wind turbine projects, with a focus on certified residential turbines.
+In the downloadable excel, you can observe a template that will allow you to estimate the performance and economics of potential distributed wind turbine projects, with a focus on certified residential turbines.

 You may be interested in: Integral solution for the installation and maintenance of wind turbine blades